stackhpc/stackhpc-kayobe-config/README.rst

 Prerequisites
 ^^^^^^^^^^^^^

-* a CentOS Stream 8 host
+* a CentOS Stream 8 or Ubuntu Focal 20.04 host
 * access to the local Pulp server

 Setup